The return of girl's baseball

 “That’s what I want, is to pull them together,” Zipay said.

-Zipay is now focused on getting the camp off the ground and hopes that some local sponsors can help to ease the costs and help the girls.
-The sponsorship will help offset the costs of having the camp and could provide a future camp for girls.
+Zipay hopes that the creation of the camps will draw more players come to baseball.
+She hopes this camp is the first step of many.
+She is now focused on getting the camp off the ground and hopes that some local sponsors can help to ease the costs and help the girls.
+The sponsorships will help offset the costs of having the camp and could provide a future camp for girls.

 Post a comment as